skookie000/control_s/README.md

 # control_s

-Javascript to add keyboard shortcut for ExpressionEngine to save entries, and maybe anywhere else the same button code is used.  +v5.
+Keyboard shortcut for ExpressionEngine to save entries, and maybe anywhere else the same button code is used.  +v5.
+Adds a little bit of javascript to the control panel.

 Command/Control +
 S = Save